Non-Hodgkin’s Lymphoma Should Have Killed Me

 I recovered slowly, but I had to chop wood to stay warm in the middle of winter.
 There was a time when I was strong.
 In the army, I received a Presidential Citation for physical fitness from president Ronald Regan for a perfect score of 300, three years in a row, on my Army PT test.
 I could also run 5 miles in less than 30 minutes; do 100 push ups, 200 sit-ups and 2 miles in 11 minutes.
 I was the strongest pound for pound out of 60 men.
 Not anymore.

-But, I was still alive.
+But even with Non Hodgkin’s Lymphoma, I was still alive.

-Lymphoma Comes Back In My Addomen
+Lymphoma Comes Back In My Abdomen

 Anyway, my next bout was 9 years later.
 The cancer came back and I was truncated Stage III.
 This time, I had an operation to remove glands from my lower abdomen for a gland pushing on my prostate and bladder.

 After 8 rounds of R-Chop with Retuxin, I was just about dead.
 There seemed no chance for recovery.
-I was laid off from my job because they couldn’t afford me on their insurance any more.
+My job laid me off from my job because they couldn’t afford me on their insurance any more.
 My wife sold our home in Austell Ga. and took me to be with family.
 This is where I got medical cannabis for the first time.
 Soon enough, I was back to work loading 90lb boxes, five high, on a pallet for a meat packing plant.
 That got me back in shape fast!

 New Tumors Keep Coming